-The DATA ${\rm LOW}$ register for each channel is a 16-bit read/write register; only the 12 LSBs of each register are used.
+The DATA{LOW} register for each channel is a 16-bit read/write register; only the 12 LSBs of each register are used.
 The register stores the lower limit that activates the ALERT output and/or the Alert_Flag bit in the conversion result register.
-If the value in the conversion result register for a channel is less than the value in the DATA ${\rm LOW}$ register for that channel, an ALERT occurs.
-When the conversion result returns to a value at least N LSB above the DATA ${\rm LOW}$ register value, the ALERT output pin and Alert_Flag bit are reset.
+If the value in the conversion result register is less than the value in the DATA{LOW} register, an ALERT occurs for that channel.
+When the conversion result returns to a value at least N LSBs above the DATA{LOW} register value, the ALERT output pin and Alert_Flag bit are reset.
 The value of N is taken from the hysteresis register associated with that channel.
 The ALERT output pin can also be reset by writing to Bits D2 and D1 in the configuration register.
-For the AD7993, D1 to D0 of the DATA ${\rm LOW}$ register should contain 0s.
+For the AD7997, D1 to D0 of the DATA{LOW} register should contain 0s.

-Table 18.
-DATA{LOW} Register (First Read/Write)
+Table 17.
+DATALOW Register (First Read/Write)